Dynatrace/JMX-Extensions/README.md

 		}
 	}

-Each JMX extension has the following properties:
+Each JMX extension has the following mandatory properties:

 | Field | Type | Description |
 | ----- | ---- | ----------- |